Michael McFadyen's Scuba Diving Web Site

 Soon after this incident, a young man leaped over the side of the Bellubera shouting that he wanted to die.
 The Bellubera turned around and lowered a boat which dragged him (fighting) back to safety.
 The Bellubera's horror year continued when on 31 January 1946 a man fell from the top deck of the ferry as it passed Clifton Gardens.
 He drowned.

 The strangest story about the Bellubera happened on the night of 17 August 1948 when she was near the spot where Captain Dohrn died.
 Passengers heard loud moans coming from the water.
 Searchlights were used to comb the water but nothing was seen and no-one was missing.
 It is reported (the Australian Government Environment Web Site) that on 19 October 1948 she was in a serious collision near Sydney Heads.
-I have not been able to confirm this report.
-Perhaps it is an error of dates, see next paragraph re collision near Bradleys Head.
+However, I have not been able to confirm this report.
+I believe that this report is incorrect and it is an error of dates.
+See the report two paragraphs below about a collision near Bradleys Head on 18 October 1950 (notice the similarity of dates).

 It was to be five years before the Bellubera made news again but first it was to be re-engined.
 In February 1954 the Bellubera went to the State Dockyard at Newcastle and had three English Electric diesel engines installed to replace the four old engines.
 On 21 October 1954 she returned to service and continued for another 19 years using these engines.